-The SecSi (Secured Silicon) Sector feature provides a 256-byte Flash memory region that enables permanent part identification through an Electronic Serial Number (ESN).
-The SecSi Sector uses a SecSi Sector Indicator Bit (DQ7) to indicate whether or not the SecSi Sector is locked when shipped from the factory.
+The SecSi (Secured Silicon) Sector feature provides a Flash memory region that enables permanent part identification through an Electronic Serial Number (ESN).
+The SecSi Sector uses an Indicator Bit (DQ7) to indicate whether or not the sector is locked when shipped from the factory.
 This bit is permanently set at the factory and cannot be changed, which prevents cloning of a factory locked part.
 This ensures the security of the ESN once the product is shipped to the field.
+Current version of device has 64 Kbytes; future versions will have only 256 bytes.
+This should be considered during system design.

 AMD offers the device with the SecSi Sector either factory locked or customer lockable.
-The factory-locked version is always protected when shipped from the factory, and has the SecSi (Secured Silicon) Sector Indicator Bit permanently set to a "1."
-The customer-lockable version is shipped with the SecSi Sector unprotected, allowing customers to utilize the that sector in any manner they choose.
-The customer-lockable version has the SecSi (Secured Silicon) Sector Indicator Bit permanently set to a "0."
+The factory-locked version is always protected when shipped from the factory, and has the SecSi Sector Indicator Bit permanently set to a "1."
+The customer-lockable version is shipped with the unprotected, allowing customers to utilize the that sector in any manner they choose.
+The customer-lockable version has the SecSi Sector Indicator Bit permanently set to a "0."
 Thus, the SecSi Sector Indicator Bit prevents customer-lockable devices from being used to replace devices that are factory locked.

-The system accesses the SecSi Sector through a command sequence (see "Enter SecSiTM Sector/Exit SecSi Sector Command Sequence").
+The system accesses the SecSi Sector through a command sequence (see "Enter SecSi Sector/Exit SecSi Sector Command Sequence").
 After the system has written the Enter SecSi Sector command sequence, it may read the SecSi Sector by using the addresses normally occupied by the boot sectors.
 This mode of operation continues until the system issues the Exit SecSi Sector command sequence, or until power is removed from the device.
 On power-up, or following a hardware reset, the device reverts to sending commands to the boot sectors.